Renderer

 - Loads the native Zig rendering library

-- Configures terminal settings (mouse, keyboard protocol, and alternate screen)
+- Configures terminal settings (mouse, keyboard protocol, and the selected screen mode)

 - Returns an initialized